jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 #### Bloom's modified taxonomy

 See Dr. Leslie Owen Wilson's [great discussion](http://thesecondprinciple.com/teaching-essentials/beyond-bloom-cognitive-taxonomy-revised/) of the updates to Bloom's taxonomy.

+#### Task analysis

+Per Booth (2011), task analysis can be used by the teacher to decompose their own expert procedural knowledge and thereby reacquaint themself with the topic from a beginner's perspective.

 ### Kirkpatrick/Phillips model